CASFRI/PostgreSQL-Table-Translation-Framework/README.md

  2. **targetAttribute** - The name of the target attribute to be created in the target table.
  3. **targetAttributeType** - The data type of the target attribute.
  4. **validationRules** - A semicolon separated list of validation rules needed to validate the source values before translating.
- 5. **translationRules** - The translation rules to convert source values to target values.
+ 5. **translationRules** - The translation rule to convert source values to target values.
  6. **description** - A text description of the translation taking place.
  7. **descUpToDateWithRules** - A boolean describing whether the translation rules are up to date with the description.
 This allows non-technical users to propose translations using the description column.
 Once the described translation has been applied throughout the table this attribute should be set to TRUE.